Alzheimer's Documentary Series

 >>Yes.

-My life was great, we were traveling a lot, and all of a sudden that was gone.
+My career was great, my life was great, we were traveling a lot, and all of a sudden, that was gone.

 And I was confused.